sheldonfries/MSWSync/README.md

 1. Run the **Uploader** to push a zipped copy of your MSW folder to your OneDrive folder.

 **Downloader**
-1. Install [rclone](https://rclone.org/downloads/) on your Linux machine.
+1. Install [rclone](https://rclone.org/downloads/) on your Linux machine and configure it for [OneDrive](https://rclone.org/onedrive/).
 1. Download the **Downloader** portion of the MSWSync tool on your Linux machine.
 1. Open the `config.py` in a text editor and edit the configurations to point to the appropriate locations on your machine.
 See [Linux Configurations](#linux-configurations) for more detail.
+1. Right-click on `Downloader.sh` and go to Properties > Permissions, and check the 'Is Executable' option.
+Press OK.
+1. (Optional) If running on a Steam Deck, `Downloader.sh` can be added as a Non-Steam Game for easy access.
-1. Run the **Downloader** to pull the zip file from OneDrive, unzip it, and move the contents to your MSW folder.
+1. Run `Downloader.sh` to pull the zip file from OneDrive, unzip it, and move the contents to your MSW folder.
-1. (Optional) If running on a Steam Deck, add the unzipped location to Steam as a Non-Steam Game to enable running from Gaming Mode.
+1. (Optional) If running on a Steam Deck, add MSW.exe in the unzipped location to Steam as a Non-Steam Game to enable running from Gaming Mode.
+Use Proton Experimental under Compatibility.

 ## Windows Configurations
 - LocalGameFolder: The folder containing your MSW installation.